 Filing a divorce in Arkansas is similar to getting a divorce in any other state in the USA.
 Like in other states, it accomplishes severing marital ties, dividing debts and assets, alimony, and, for children, visitation, custody, and support.

 But divorce isn’t as easy as it sounds.
-It comes with a lot of complications for the persons involved in the divorce.
+It comes with many complications for the persons involved in the divorce.
 If you are one such unfortunate couple planning to apply for divorce, it can be a big blow to you.
-To help lessen the impact, we will provide you with all the necessary information regarding filing a divorce in Arkansas.
+To help lessen the impact, we will provide you with all the necessary information regarding filing a divorce.

 What are the basic requirements for filing a divorce?